karatelabs/karate/README.md

 Also refer to the wiki for using [Karate with Gradle](https://github.com/intuit/karate/wiki/Gradle).

 ### Karate Core "Fat JAR"
 If you mix Karate into a Maven or Gradle project with many other dependendies, you may run into problems because of dependency conflicts.
-For example a lot of Java projects directly (or indirectly) depend on Netty, Thymeleaf and ANTLR.
+For example a lot of Java projects directly (or indirectly) depend on Netty or Thymeleaf or ANTLR, etc.

 If you face issues such as "class not found", just pull in the `karate-core` dependency, and use the `all` [classifier](https://www.baeldung.com/maven-artifact-classifiers) in your `pom.xml` (or `build.gradle`).

 For example when using Maven:

 ```xml
 <dependency>